mytakedotorg/mtdo/DEV_QUICKSTART.md

 and you will have a browsersync proxy running at `localhost:3000` with hot reload for the react components and sass styles.

-If bump into any problems, we have listed [common errors and their solutions](#common-errors-and-their-solutions) below.
+If you bump into any problems, we have listed [common errors and their solutions](#common-errors-and-their-solutions) below.

 ## Entrypoints